Sunday, January 6, 2019

 Overall: GOOD

-Based off of one of his own ideas, Roger Corman got Ray Russell and Robert Dillon to put together a screenplay about the all-seeing eyes of Dr. James Xavier, (not to be confused with Marvel's Prof X who very coincidentally would debut in comics the exact same month that this film was released).
-The result in X: The Man with X-Ray Eyes is pretty solid for the most part.
-The religious tag at the end is random and clashes with the rest of the movie, plus the blurry, headache inducing POV effects do not really work that well.
-Otherwise though, the film has a solid performance from Ray Milland and Corman takes the material seriously enough to make it captivating.
-There is an amusing scene where Milland is testing out his new powers at a party where everyone is dancing, seeing them all in their birthday suites.
+Based off of one of his own ideas, Roger Corman got Ray Russell and Robert Dillon to put together a screenplay about the all-seeing eyes of Dr. James Xavier, (not to be confused with Marvel's Prof X who coincidentally would debut in comics the exact same month that this film was released), and the result X: The Man with X-Ray Eyes is solid for the most part.
+The religious tag at the end is random and clashes with the rest of the movie, plus the blurry, headache inducing POV effects hardly work convincingly.
+Otherwise though, the film has a solid performance from Ray Milland, plus Corman takes the material seriously enough to make it captivating.
+There is an amusing scene where Milland is testing out his new powers at a party where everyone is dancing, seeing them all in their birthday suits.
 We also have Don Rickles in a small though important part as a character he was virtually born to play, (a crowd-insulting carnie).
 Yet aside from all of that, the camp level is toned down with the "man playing god" angle taking center stage.
 It is predictably tragic by following the same beats where a protagonist who starts off with somewhat noble intentions gradually becomes power-obsessed.
 As far as Corman's contemporary-set horror films from the period go though, this is easily one of the better ones.

 No comments: